George Pal and the End of the World

 Yet, this producer and director would probably be your last choice to make entertaining films about death and destruction on a planetary scale.
 Simply put, George Pal was one of the nicest people one could ever hope to meet.

-This might be a bit ironic, because, in the best of Pal’s movies, one of the elements which make them classics is “the edge” they contain.
+This might be a bit ironic, because, in the best of Pal’s movies, one of the elements that make them classics is “the edge” they contain.
 Some offer a chilling look at the dark side of humanity.
 This along with the sense of desperation that often accompanies a crisis.
 Especially when we’re talking about the end of the world.

 When Worlds Collide